-Many writers maintain a private writing hut.
+Things I've quit doing at my desk: Many writers maintain a private writing hut.
 The hut has one purpose: it’s the place they go to write.
 They don’t do anything else there.
 Once they can’t write any more, they go do something else.
 I think we need to think of our desks in the same way: … Continue reading Quit your desk

-Software development is a complex system existing as it does at the intersection of people, systems, good intentions, confused and changing goals, and overly literal state machines.
+Facing risk by instrumenting the hell out of it: Software development is a complex system existing as it does at the intersection of people, systems, good intentions, confused and changing goals, and overly literal state machines.
 Past behavior isn’t always an indication of future behavior, and humans are terrible at reasoning about complex systems.
 As … Continue reading Confidence despite evolving systems